0xvpr/SCCT-Trainer/README.md

 ### How it works
 Compiling the source & header files with the <code>-shared</code> option will yield an injectable DLL file.
 Use any DLL injector
-that you are comfortable with to inject the file.
+that you are comfortable with to inject the file into the <code>splintercell3.exe</code>.
 If the file was compile with the <code>#define DEBUG</code> define located in
 <code>main.c</code> set to 1, a console will launch when the DLL is successfully injected.

 The hacks written are: